 The objective of equity awards to our CEO is to provide focus on performance over a time horizon tied to his employment contract term.
-As a result, our CEO historically has not received annual equity awards.
-All equity grants to our CEO, consisting of restricted stock awards and stock option grants, have been made in conjunction with the renewal of his employment agreement.
-The options granted had a vesting schedule with no shares vesting in the initial two years after the option grant date, 40% of the shares vesting in the third year and 60% of the shares vesting in the fourth year.
-The weighting of this vesting schedule, with the majority of shares vesting in the fourth year, tied to the term of his employment agreement with the Company to enhance the retentive value of the award.
-In addition, this vesting structure strengthened the CEO's focus on maximizing the longer-term financial performance and market value of the Company.
+Equity grants to our CEO, consisting of restricted stock awards and performance share awards (and, historically, stock option grants), have been made in conjunction with the renewal of his employment agreement and pursuant to a vesting schedule.
+We believe the weighting of those vesting schedules enhances the retentive value of the awards and strengthens the CEO's focus on maximizing the longer-term financial performance and market value of the Company.

-Going forward, the Compensation Committee believes that full value awards can provide more effective incentives for both performance and retention at a comparable cost to stock option awards for all executive officers, including the CEO.
 For fiscal 2009, the CEO equity grant consisted of a mix of performance share awards and restricted stock.
 The performance share awards granted in 2009 have a performance period of one year with a performance goal based on an annual adjusted pre-tax profit target (the same performance period and performance goal as other executives receiving performance share awards).
 The performance shares earned will vest on January 28, 2012 and the restricted stock will vest on March 18, 2012.
-The Company expects this change to create more effective alignment of common goals across the leadership team.